ildar66/java-zk-pipeline-spo/README.md

 # java-zk-pipeline-spo
-My work on task pipeline
+My work on task pipeline project and another.